 The number one effect that men on testosterone therapy report is an overall improved sense of well-being.
 They simply feel better!
 That’s because testosterone is a positive mood enhancer!
 The flip side?
 Men with low testosterone are often irritable, frustrated, and angry (think about the typical grumpy old man).

 Furthermore, testosterone is essential in healthy brain function.
 So not having enough means that brain function is impaired.
 That leads to lack of clarity, brain fog, and more.

 Of course an excess of testosterone can make you aggressive, but any substance once abused is problematic.

-To optimize your testosterone, HGH, and other key hormone levels, come in for an evaluation: email email@example.com or call (323) 874-9355.
-We care for patients from all over the world, so you do not need to be living in Los Angeles or Beverly Hills for us to help.
+To optimize your testosterone and other key hormone levels, contact us for an evaluation: email firstname.lastname@example.org or call (323) 874-9355.
+We care for patients from all over the world, so you do not need to be living in the Los Angeles area for us to help.